What is the REPLACE Function?

 In financial analysis, the REPLACE function can be useful if we wish to remove text from a cell when the text is in a variable position.

 The REPLACE function uses the following arguments:

-- Old_text (required argument) – It is the text we wish to replace some characters.
+- Old_text (required argument) – This is the text we wish to replace some characters.

-- Start_num (required argument) – It is the position, within old_text, of the first character that you want to replace.
+- Start_num (required argument) – The position, within old_text, of the first character that you want to replace.

-- Num_chars (required argument) – It is the number of characters to replace.
+- Num_chars (required argument) – This is the number of characters to replace.

-- New_text (required argument) – It is the replacement text.
+- New_text (required argument) – The replacement text.

 How to use the REPLACE Function in Excel?

 As a worksheet function, REPLACE function can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider an example:

 Suppose we imported data from an external source and we wish to find certain characters.
 The data given are: